Ferdinand-vW/CompilerConstruction/mf/src/readme.txt

 Monotome.MonotoneFramework -> In this module are the datatypes of the monotome framework and the transform function.

 Exercise 5.
-In the "example" directory we added several examples, which you can run in the program to analyse the examples.
+In the "example" directory we added several examples, which you can run in the program to analysis the examples.
 It is also possible to make your own examples.
 To run the examples you can use the function "run", which needs 2 parameters.
-The first parameters is the analyse function and the second parameters is the location to the file.
+The first parameters is the analysis function and the second parameters is the location to the file.

-We have the following analyse function: cp -> constant propagation analyse slv -> strong live variable analyse ecp -> Embellished Constant Propagation analyse.
+We have the following analyse function: cp -> constant propagation analysis slv -> strong live variable analysis ecp -> Embellished Constant Propagation analysis.

+We have
+- intraprocedural
+-

-For example you could run something like this: run slv "slv/slv1" run cp "slv/cp1" run (ecp 2) "example6"
+For example you could run something like this: run slv "slv/slv1" run cp "slv/cp1" run (ecp 2) "examples6"